JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-spm-migration.md

 end
 ```

-Finally, remove mentions of CocoaPods from your build configuration:
+Finally, remove mentions of CocoaPods from your Gradle build configuration:

 1. Remove the entire `cocoapods {}` block from the `build.gradle.kts` file in your shared code module,
    since all dependencies are now managed by SwiftPM import tooling.